The Nile Chakras

 This process might take years and only when the priests were satisfied could a mystic progress.
 Some temples were pleasurable where sexuality were explored, while others were terrifying and required true feats of strength, courage and endurance to prevail.

 The Nile temple network then, is a direct manifestation of the energy system of the human body.
 The lower energy centres of survival, sex and power were balanced by the higher centres of communication, intuition and connection.
-The most important chakra was therefore the high heart where these forces were harmonised.
+Once these had been resolved, we could approach salvation and enlightenment.

 Chakras are the energy centers of the body.
-They are located along the spine, starting at the base and running upwards towards the crown.
-The chakras coincide with a gland in the physical body and each radiates a unique colour.
+They are located along the spine, starting at the base and running upwards from there.
 Since the chakras relate to specific spiritual, emotional and physical aspects of our being, their inhibition can lead to corresponding disorders.
 The conscious balancing of these energy centres on the other hand, can lead to profound states of awareness.

-The process of enlightenment then, involved the neophyte starting at the root chakra at Philae and working their way north to the soul star at Giza.
+The process of transcendence then, involved the neophyte starting at the root chakra at Philae and working their way north to the universal chakra at Giza.
 This journey may have taken years as specific lessons were mastered.
 Temples were seen as houses for the gods to whom they were dedicated.
 Indeed, the services and rituals were seen as necessary for the gods to uphold Ma’at—the divine order of the universe.

 Besides the temples themselves, the Egyptians created neters or animal gods whose traits embodied the personalities of the chakra system.
 For neophytes struggling to master the world within themselves, then a stroll beside the river may have inspired fresh insights.
 Indeed, according to Egyptian legend, Isis took a boat and gathered the fragments of Osiris’s body.
 Wherever she found one, she built a temple.